Do you have a relationship that you would like to improve? Most of us do.

 Listen to the podcast, and please share it with your friends and family.

 Remember, this information can be applied to any kind of relationship.
 If every person used these skills, we all would be much happier.
 That’s what I want for you.

 Are you serious about getting help for your relationship?

 Click here to view the Events Calendar for updates.

 Overlooking the beautiful Blue Ridge Mountains and Lake Chatuge.

-Facilitator: Benita A. Esposito, MA, LPC, Certified Gottman Leader
+Facilitator: Benita A. Esposito, MA, Certified Gottman Leader

 Contact me for a complimentary 10-minute phone interview to see if we are a good fit for this retreat or for private counseling sessions in-person, video-conference or phone.